 In recent literature, polycystic ovarian syndrome has also been associated with an increased risk of psychiatric disorders such as anxiety, obsessive compulsive disorder, somatization, bipolar disorder and depression.
 Although PCOS has many health risks, including issues with reproduction, the psychological disturbances attributed to this diagnosis are often overlooked.
 In this study, the role of depression and anxiety in polycystic ovarian syndrome will be further analyzed.
 The aim will be to investigate the rates of these psychological disturbances among women with PCOS, and to identify possible supplementary solutions to combat this disorder.

 Jean-Guillaume S. The Role of Depression and Anxiety in Polycystic Ovarian Syndrome.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2021; 4(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.